highcharts/highcharts-utils/readme.md

 ### OSX

-Run `cd certs && chmod osx.create.ssl.certs.sh && osx.create.ssl.certs.sh` from the project directory.
+Run `cd certs && chmod 755 osx.create.ssl.certs.sh && osx.create.ssl.certs.sh` from the project directory.
 Requires that homebrew is installed.

 Next you need to whitelist the certificate.
 Open the cert folder, and double click the `highcharts.local.csr`, and add it to the login keychain.
+Note that the change only takes affect after the next system login.